dasc-lab/sd-images/raspi4-ubuntu-20/raspi4-ubuntu-20-setup.md

 ```
 sudo netplan generate
 sudo netplan apply
+systemctl daemon-reload
 ```
 this should enable wifi on the raspi. you can test it by doing
 ```
 ping google.com
 ```
+If this doesnt work, try restarting.
+If that still doesnt work, check spaces and capitalization.

 Note, this also means that you can no longer change the network from a gui.
 If you want to change the wifi the raspi is connected to, change the netplan file appropriately.

 ## Adding SSH access